OscarEwen/OpenAgar-GOVLab-RMIT/README.md

 ---

 ## Docker Setup
+### Network
+To use the docker containers, a network needs to be created, the application is setup to use the agarnet work which can be created using:
+`docker network create agarnet`

 ### Using Docker Compose
 To run the openagar server and bots using docker compose, the following are required:
 - docker